 Advisory Opinion 2019-01 (It Starts Today) at 4 (nominee fund where triggering condition was the nomination of a candidate who received the endorsement of a pre-selected endorsing organization); Advisory Opinion 2014-19 (ActBlue) at 3-4 (nominee fund where triggering condition was the nomination of a female candidate); Advisory Opinion 2006-30 (ActBlue) at 4-5 (earmarked contributions for named "prospective candidates" with funds forwarded within 10 days of candidate registering with Commission); Advisory Opinion 2003-23 (WE LEAD) at 3-5 ("presumptive" nominee fund where triggering condition was a candidate receiving a sufficient number of pledged delegates to win nomination).

 Advisory Opinion 2016-15 (Gary Johnson Victory Fund) at 5.

-opinion recognizing the committee as a state party committee.
-The joint fundraising committee in that advisory opinion proposed to refund any contributions over the limit for contributions to nonconnected political committees if that condition was not met by a "date certain."22 For committees that had submitted an advisory opinion request on their state party status, the date certain was the date the Commission issued a written response to an advisory opinion request or the date the advisory opinion request was withdrawn.
+1 "date certain."
+For committees that had submitted an advisory opinion request on their to an advisory opinion request or the date the advisory opinion request was withdrawn.